-Welcome to the new school year.
-We are looking forward a healthy and happy year ahead.
-Please see the Autumn 1 Curriculum Letter for more more details about this half term.
+Welcome back !
+Hope you all had a lovely Christmas.
+Please see the Spring 1 Curriculum Letter for more more details about this half term.

 We are the youngest class in the school.
 We are a mixed Reception and Year One class of 20 children.
 The children are taught by Miss Lark Monday to Wednesday and Mrs Cooke for part of Wednesday and on a Thursday and Friday.
 Mrs Ewles and Mrs Cornwall are teaching assistants in Owl Class too, and sometimes Mrs Reyaz.

 The EYFS children will be working on the EYFS curriculum.
 The Year 1 children will be working on the National Curriculum for Year 1.